Ashutoshyadav276/Ashutoshyadav276/README.md

 - 💞️ I’m looking to collaborate on youtube.
 - 📫 How to reach me: Linkedin : [Ashutosh kumar ashu](https://www.linkedin.com/in/ashutosh-kumar-ashu-530572192/)
 - 👌Pronounce: He/his.
-- 😍 Fun fact: I almost spend my weekends in watching movies.
+- 😍 Fun fact: Develop and Sleep